marekandreas/elpa/INSTALL.md

 autotools procedure.
 This is the **only supported way** how to build and install *ELPA*.

 If you obtained *ELPA* from the official git repository, you will not find the needed configure script!
-Please look at the "**INSTALL_FROM_GIT_VERSION**" file for the documentation how to proceed.
+You will have to create the configure scipt with autoconf.

 ## (A): Installing *ELPA* as library with configure ##